 If you have pinpointed every trigger you have ever experienced and are able to avoid these triggers, you may be able to reduce the frequency, but preventing every migraine attack is highly unlikely.
 Also, triggers can change over time as your hormones or allergies change.

-Episodic migraines can be more difficult to treat, because you never know when one might strike, whereas chronic migraines are bit more predictable, usually occurring during a woman's menstrual cycle when estrogen levels are at their lowest.
+Episodic migraines can be more difficult to treat, because you never know when one might strike, whereas chronic migraines are bit more predictable.
+For example - occurring during a woman's menstrual cycle when estrogen levels are at their lowest.

 Butterbur root (Petasites hybridus) is often recommended to people with chronic migraine headaches since it is a preventive treatment.